MichaelCrowe11/crowe-ml-pipeline/universal-fungal-intelligence-system/README.md

 # 🍄 Universal Fungal Intelligence System

-> **Advanced AI-powered platform for discovering breakthrough therapeutics from the fungal kingdom**
+> **Advanced EI-powered platform for discovering breakthrough therapeutics from the fungal kingdom**

+**Powered by Crowe Logic™ AI Engine | Part of the Mycelium EI Ecosystem**

 This is the core Universal Fungal Intelligence System - a sophisticated bioinformatics platform that analyzes the entire documented fungal kingdom to discover novel therapeutic compounds using machine learning, multi-source data integration, and cloud-scale processing.